Relevant to

 - Initial Fees: These are once-off fees charged at the inception of the investment.
 All fees are inclusive of VAT.
 These fees may or may not be applicable and vary between companies, so it is important to look out for this on the factsheet.
 (Initial fees are applicable to brokers, with no brokers on our platform, there will be no initial fees).

-- Total expense ratio (TER): This is the fee paid to the investment manager of the unit trust and includes: Annual service fee Fund’s bank charges Fund’s audit fees Taxes (stamp duty, VAT) Performance fees.
+- Total expense ratio (TER): This is the fee paid to the investment manager of the unit trust and includes the annual service fee Fund’s bank charges Fund’s audit fees Taxes (stamp duty, VAT) Performance fees.

 - Total investment cost (TIC): The total investment charge (TIC) is the sum of the total expense ratio (TER) and the transaction cost (TC).
 This is the fee to take note of if you are looking for the full fees associated with a unit trust.
 So in short, TER+TC = TIC